 Education studios and classrooms are concentrated at the WAG’s penthouse level, providing students access to the large Rooftop Sculpture Garden.
 New education spaces include a dedicated education lobby and reception, clay studio, kiln room, and two exterior studios for summer and winter activities, such as stone carving and ice sculpting.

-The Qaumajuq project is led by Michael Maltzan Architecture in collaboration with local Associate Architect Cibinel Architecture Ltd.
+The Qaumajuq project was led by Michael Maltzan Architecture in collaboration with local Associate Architect Cibinel Architecture Ltd.

 LOCATION / Winnipeg, Manitoba, Canada